The London Museum of Water & Steam is an independent Accredited Museum, governed by the Kew Bridge Engines Trust.

 - Established an archive covering steam and water related topics; an educational service for both adults and children; and a lively annual events programme.

 - Implementation of ‘Project Aquarius’, a c£2.5m investment project funded by Heritage Lottery Fund, Thames Water and other parties.

-The Trust board comprises 15 trustees, who are responsible for the strategic and policy direction of the Museum.
+The Trustee Board are responsible for the strategic and policy direction of the Museum.